claroline/Claroline/README.md

 * create the database with : `$ php app/console doctrine:database:create`

+* do the same in test env : `$ php app/console --env="test" doctrine:database:create`

 * create the tables with : `$ php app/console doctrine:schema:update --force`

+* do the same in test env : `$ php app/console --env="test" doctrine:schema:update --force`

 * make the *app/cache* and *app/logs* directories (and their children) writable from the webserver